 The first 1,000 days of a child's life will shape their entire future.
 Study while you work to specialise in teaching children during these vital developmental years.

 You will gain expertise in infant and toddler learning, development and wellbeing, with an emphasis on whanaungatanga (relationships), orangatanga (wellbeing), matapakinga (dialogue), and te taiao (the environment).

-This Level 8 qualification is suitable for professionals with a particular interest in infant and toddler learning, development and wellbeing who want to specialise in this area.
+This Level 8 qualification is designed for professionals with a particular interest in infant and toddler learning and development, who want to specialise in this vital area.

-Students who graduate with the Postgraduate Diploma: Infant and Toddler Learning and Development – Pōkairua Tautara: te Akoranga Kōhungahunga me te Whanaketanga are eligible to staircase into a Level 9 master’s degree, with the four courses contributing to the first part of a master’s degree.
+When you graduate with the Postgraduate Diploma in Infant and Toddler Learning and Development you may progress to our Level 9 Master of Education.
+The four courses on this programme contribute to the first part of the Master’s degree.

 Te ara tuku